SapientGuardian/LibPacketGremlin/README.md

 There exist other libraries for manipulating packets on .NET, but none that embrace generics to provide the sort of usage patterns that this library does.

 ## Status
 LibPacketGremlin is being excised from its original codebase iteratively.
-The first release includes support for...
+This release includes support for...

 * Ethernet II
 * IPv4
 * UDP
 * ARP
+* ICMP

 Not yet ported...

 * RTP
 * WakeOnLan
-* ICMP
 * IEEE 802.1x
 * IEEE 802.11
 * LLC